mrplants/crime_prediction/README.md

 1. Download the dataset and get a feel for the dataset.
 Layers information can be found at the datasources website.
+Please take a look at Ali/cnn_data_engineering_related_new to understand how raw data in the Google Drive folder is turned into input and output images
+Please take a look at Ali/

 2.